-- The CloudBoost Release Notes contains information about new features and changes, fixed problems, known limitations, environment, and system requirements for the latest release. - The Online Software Compatibility Guide at http://compatibilityguide.emc.com: 8080/CompGuideApp/ provides a complete list of supported products and versions.
+- The CloudBoost Release Notes contains information about new features and changes, fixed problems, known limitations, environment, and system requirements for the latest release. - The NetWorker E-LAB Navigator provides a complete list of supported products and versions.

+- CloudBoost 18.2 and later does not support site-cache. - The upgrade process usually takes 60 minutes or less.

-- 1. Connect to CloudBoost using an SSH client. - For more information about connecting to CLI, see Connect to the CloudBoost CLI. - 2.
-Login to CloudBoost as an administrator and run the following command: upgrade appliance <URL upgrade path>. - 3.
-Review the warning message, and then type Yes.
+1. Connect to CloudBoost using an SSH client.

+For more information about connecting to CLI, see Connect to the CloudBoost CLI.

+Login to CloudBoost as an administrator and run the following command: upgrade appliance <URL upgrade path>.

+You must host the image of CloudBoost that you want to upgrade to in your LAN environment.
+Since downloading the image from the support site requires authentication, CloudBoost will be unable to download the image from the link.

+3. Review the warning message, and then type res.